gohugoio/hugoDocs/content/en/functions/js/Batch.md

 In the official documentation for the `esbuild` [code splitting][] feature, there's a warning note in the header.
 The two issues are:

 - `esm` is currently the only implemented output format.
 This means that it will not work for very old browsers.
-See [caniuse](https://caniuse.com/?search=ESM).
+See [caniuse][].
 - There's a known import ordering issue.

-We have not seen the ordering issue as a problem during our [extensive testing](https://github.com/bep/hugojsbatchdemo) of this new feature with different libraries.
+We have not seen the ordering issue as a problem during our [extensive testing][] of this new feature with different libraries.
 There are two main cases:

-1. Undefined execution order of imports, see [this comment](https://github.com/evanw/esbuild/issues/399#issuecomment-1458680887)
+1. Undefined execution order of imports, see [this comment][comment-1]
-1. Only one execution order of imports, see [this comment](https://github.com/evanw/esbuild/issues/399#issuecomment-735355932)
+1. Only one execution order of imports, see [this comment][comment-2]

 Many would say that both of the above are [code smells][].
 The first one has a simple workaround in Hugo.
 Define the import order in its own script and make sure it gets passed early to `esbuild`, e.g., by putting it in a script group with a name that comes early in the alphabet.